-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the D750 offers substantially better image quality than the 1Ds Mark III (overall score 13 points higher).
 The advantage is based on 0.8 bits higher color depth, 2.5 EV in additional dynamic range, and 0.8 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The D750 indeed provides for movie recording, while the 1Ds Mark III does not.
 The highest resolution format that the D750 can use is 1080/60p.

 Feature comparison: Canon 1Ds Mark III vs Nikon D750